Marclie/SuaveStateScanner/README.md

 The file is assumed to contain a sequence of points for multiple states with energies and properties.
 The file will be filled with rows corresponding to the reaction coordinate and then by state, with the energy and properties of each state printed along the columns.
 The first column must be the reaction coordinate.
 The second column must be the state's energy or some other target variable.
+The remaining columns are the properties of the state.

+The number of states is specified by the user.

     rc1 energy1 property1.1 property1.2 --->
     rc1 energy2 property2.1 property2.2 --->